HolsDuckett/CV/README.md

 ## Hobbies

-Yoga - got to stretch those hip flexors some how Eating - particularly pasta, in fact, pretty much only pasta Travelling - the more you see, the more you know and understand Codewords - i get the paper everyday, mostly just for the codeword.
+- Yoga - got to stretch those hip flexors some how.
+- Eating - particularly pasta, in fact, pretty much only pasta.
+- Travelling - particularly solo travelling.